Advice > Product management

 2.2 Interview format

 Google has published a really insightful video, led by two current Google Product Managers, on APM interview preparation.
-This video covers several topics, but we think it's particularly helpful for gaining an understanding of the flow of an APM interview.
+This video is a few years old but still very relevant.
+It covers several topics, but we think it's particularly helpful for gaining an understanding of the flow of an APM interview.

 In the video, they explain that a Google APM interview includes 3 main parts: